Los Angeles Child Custody Lawyer

 If the parents are married, California courts will determine custody based on the child’s best interests, not based on a preference for either parent.
 However, if the parents are unmarried, the mother has custody of the child until paternity is legally established, either via a paternity case or both parents signing a Voluntary Declaration of Paternity.
 This legal landscape presents unique challenges and opportunities for both parents aiming to secure favorable custody arrangements.

 Fathers are not automatically entitled to 50/50 custody in California.
-Instead, the court standard uses the child's best interest according to the family code, which does not grant fathers custody solely since they are the father.
+Instead, the court standard uses the child's best interests according to the Family Code, which does not grant fathers custody solely because they are the father.
 Securing an equal custody share often involves presenting a compelling case that demonstrates active involvement and commitment to the child's ongoing welfare.
-Many father’s rights organizations advocate for balanced standards and support fathers in understanding their rights and responsibilities.
+Many fathers’ rights organizations advocate for balanced standards and support fathers in understanding their rights and responsibilities.

 The court may order a child custody evaluation to determine if a parent is unfit.
 The evaluator may consider: